Radon10043/Empirical-Study-LLM-MR/system-under-test/Boyer/chats/prompt.md

 ## Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of this system: There is a function that implements the Boyer-Moore algorithm to find the first occurrence index of the string to be searched in the origin string.
 Its inputs are 2 string variables: `text` and `pattern`, representing the origin string and the string to be searched, respectively.
 Its return value is an integer representing the first occurrence index of `pattern` in `text`.
 If `pattern`does not occur in `text`, the function returns -1.
 Please identify the metamorphic relation of this function as much as possible and output them as java code.
 Each metamorphic relation should be named test[x], where [x] is the test case number.
 Here is an example:

 ```java
 /**